DIY Laundry Chute UK: How To Build And Install A Laundry Chute (With Video)

 Why Install A DIY Laundry Chute UK?

 A fire-rated laundry chute adds value to your home.
-If you install a laundry chute as it's inbuilt with the house it will add around the same purchase price to your home as long as you purchase a chute with a fire-rated door and it complies with fire regulations you are covered.
+As a laundry chute is built with the house it will add around the same purchase price to your home as long as you purchase a stainless steel chute with a fire-rated door and it complies with fire regulations you are covered.

-Finally, home laundry chutes make it simple to keep your home organized.
+Finally, a home laundry chute makes it simple to keep your home organized.
 If you have kids, you know that laundry can quickly pile up quick.
-By having a designated place for all of your family's dirty clothes, you can help keep your home tidy and organized.
+By having a designated place for all of your family's dirty clothes, you can help keep your home tidy and organized, your kids may even use it.
 If you are not good at DIY you can request for the laundry chute to be installed by a reputable supplier although the DIY option is better suited for most of our customers.

 Are Laundry Chutes Legal?